Venezuelan government says it stopped ‘invasion’ launched from Colombia

 “The Maduro regime has been consistent in its use of misinformation in order to shift focus from its mismanagement of Venezuela,” the State Department said in a statement.

 Venezuelan authorities said they confiscated 10 rifles, one Glock 9mm pistol and two AFAG machine guns.
 Images on television showed a pile of documents including ID cards, bank cards and an orthodontist’s receipt.
-Diosdado Cabello, a senior Maduro loyalist, later said that eight people had been killed and two arrested, including, an “agent” of the U.S. Drug Enforcement Administration.
+Diosdado Cabello, president of the Maduro-controlled National Constituent Assembly, said eight people had been killed and two arrested, including, an “agent” of the U.S. Drug Enforcement Administration.

-“Behind all of this is the United States, the Colombian oligarchy and narcotrafficking,” said Cabello, president of the Maduro-controlled National Constituent Assembly.
+“Behind all of this is the United States, the Colombian oligarchy and narcotrafficking,” Cabello said.

 Cabello claimed that one of the people killed in the operation was Robert Colina, a military operative linked to Alcalá known as Pantera — Panther.
-Though Cabello blamed the “right wing,” neither he nor other government officials immediately accused Guaidó or his opposition movement.
+Cabello blamed the “right wing,” but neither he nor other government officials immediately accused Guaidó or his opposition movement.

-Alemán said Sunday’s operation had been conducted without the knowledge of Guaidó or other senior opposition officials.
-He said they had been briefed last year on the broad outlines of the effort taking shape in Colombia but did not endorse it.
+Alemán said Sunday’s operation was conducted without the knowledge of Guaidó or other senior opposition officials.
+He said they had been briefed last year on the broad outlines of the effort but did not endorse it.

-The Colombian camps — described by several people familiar with them as rudimentary — were established in the aftermath of Guaido’s failed plot of last April 30.
-Senior opposition officials say they dismissed Alcalá’s effort as haphazard and unlikely to yield results, and additionally feared it had been infiltrated by Maduro’s agents.
+The Colombian camps — described by several people familiar with them as rudimentary — were established after Guaido’s failed uprising last year.
+Senior opposition officials say they dismissed Alcalá’s effort as haphazard and unlikely to yield results, and in addition feared it had been infiltrated by Maduro’s agents.

 Colombian authorities, meanwhile, did not take them seriously until the March seizure of a truckload of weapons destined for the camps.
 Before Alcalá was taken into Colombian custody in connection with the U.S. charges, he said in an interview with Colombian radio that the weapons were meant to be used in an operation near the border “against the Maduro dictatorship.”
-He has not specifically acknowledged the existing of the camps.
+He has not specifically acknowledged the existence of the camps.

-The plan, according to more than a dozen people familiar with it, also involved Jordan Goudreau, a former member of the U.S. military whose Florida-based company Silvercorp says it provides solutions to “uncategorized threats and dangers.” the Associated Press first reported Goudreau’s involvement on Friday.
-Reached last week by The Washington Post, Goudreau declined to comment.

-“Due to the nature of our work, Silvercorp would never confirm nor deny any activities in any operational realm,” he said.
-He did not respond to a further request for comment on Sunday.

-Guaidó did not immediately comment on Sunday morning’s events.
+Guaidó did not immediately comment on Sunday’s events.
 Some in the mainstream opposition said Maduro’s government might have staged a fake operation for propaganda purposes.

 Iván Simonovis, Guaido’s security commissioner, denied any involvement by Guaido’s “interim government.”